 Up to three Corner lines are permitted.
 A “Typ” line is required.
 If “Min” and/or “Max” data is missing, the tool may use “Typ” data in its place.
 However, the tool should notify the user of this action.

 The circuit_name entry provides the name of the circuit to be simulated within the referenced file.
-For SPICE files, this is normally a “.subckt” name.
+For SPICE and IBIS-ISS files, this is normally a “.subckt” name.
 For VHDL-AMS files, this is normally an “entity(architecture)” name pair.
 For Verilog-AMS files, this is normally a “module” name.

 No character limits, case-sensitivity limits or extension conventions are required or enforced for file_name and circuit_name entries.
 However, the total number of characters in each Corner line must comply with Section 3.
 Furthermore, lower-case file_name entries are recommended to avoid possible conflicts with file naming conventions under different operating systems.
 Case differences between otherwise identical file_name entries or circuit_name entries should be avoided.
 External languages may not support case-sensitive distinctions.